oualabadmins/lab_deploy/max-base-config_x-vm/README.md

 The following resources are deployed as part of the solution:

 + **AD DC VM**: Windows Server 2012 R2 or 2016 VM configured as a domain controller and DNS with static private IP address
 + **App Server VM(s)**: Windows Server 2012 R2 or 2016 VM(s) joined to the domain.
 IIS is installed, and C:\Files containing example.txt is shared as "Files".
+App servers are deployed with a second NIC connecting to the backend subnet.
 + **Client VM(s)**: Windows 10 client(s) joined to the domain
 + **Storage account**: Diagnostics storage account, and client VM storage account if indicated.
 ADDC and App Server VMs in the deployment use managed disks, so no storage accounts are created for VHDs.
 + **NSG**: Network security group configured to allow inbound RDP on 3389
-+ **Virtual network**: Virtual network for internal traffic, configured with custom DNS pointing to the ADDC's private IP address and tenant subnet.
++ **Virtual network**: Virtual network for internal traffic, configured with custom DNS pointing to the ADDC's private IP address and 2 tenant subnets, _subnet-frontend_ and _subnet-backend_.
-+ **Network interfaces**: 1 NIC per VM
++ **Network interfaces**: 1 NIC per VM (AD and CLIENT), 2 NICs per APP VM
 + **Public IP addresses**: 1 static public IP per VM.
 Note that some subscriptions may have limits on the number of static IPs that can be deployed for a given region.
 + **JoinDomain**: Each member VM uses the **JsonADDomainExtension** extension to join the domain.
 + **BGInfo**: The **BGInfo** extension is applied to all VMs.